STOLYPIN: The Quiet and the Noisy

 There seem to be two kinds of Russian political figure: the quiet and the noisy.
 We tend to focus on the noisy ones for obvious reasons, but it is the quiet ones who tend to matter, and the case of Evgeny Prigozhin illustrates this perfectly.

-He is, after all, an outspoken figure on social media, unafraid to label Defence Minister Sergei Shoigu a traitor, to denounce the military high command as incompetent bureaucrats, and St Petersburg governor Alexander Beglov as ‘financially backing Ukrainian nationalists’.
+He is, after all, an outspoken figure on social media, unafraid to label Defence Minister Sergei Shoigu a traitor, to denounce the military high command as incompetent bureaucrats, and St Petersburg Governor Alexander Beglov as ‘financially backing Ukrainian nationalists’.
 This has won him a bizarre and undeserved profile in the West, too, with some commentators breathlessly presuming he is after Shoigu’s job – or even Putin’s.
 This dramatically overstates his importance, even though the multifunctional manager has an unusual business trajectory, to say the least, from convict to chef to condottiere, with a business empire that has ranged from social media troll farms and African ‘authoritarianism support services’ to the organisation that now largely defines him, the mercenary army of ChVK Wagner.
 In this respect, he is the ultimate expression of Putin’s adhocracy, someone defined above all by the opportunities of the moment and the needs and whims of the monarch.
 In short, he does well by doing whatever the Kremlin needs doing today.

-For such a beneficiary of the system – the claim that he is personally worth $1 billion is commonly circulated, but implausible: FBK’s 2017 claim that he is a rouble billionaire ($13 million) is much more likely – Prigozhin seems to fail to understand basic aspects of it, though, and his growing political isolation, even as Wagner battles the Ukrainians on the ground, is a telling example of how Putin’s system works.
+For such a beneficiary of the system – the claim that he is personally worth $1bn is commonly circulated, but implausible: FBK’s 2017 claim that he is a ruble billionaire ($13mn) is much more likely – Prigozhin seems to fail to understand basic aspects of it, though, and his growing political isolation, even as Wagner battles the Ukrainians on the ground, is a telling example of how Putin’s system works.

 Useful vs Valuable

 First of all, Prigozhin seems not to have appreciated that there is a difference between being useful and being valuable.
 In the first six months of the war, in particular, Russia suffered from a desperate lack of manpower in the war.
 Putin was unwilling to risk the political backlash either from a mobilisation of reservists or the deployment of conscripts, but peacetime-strength units simply could not operate properly on the battlefield.
 In different ways, Wagner had filled gaps in the past, not least allowing Moscow to support Syrian troops on the ground without admitting to the Russian people that this was not simply an arm’s-length, technowar intervention.
-Thus, it seemed logical to turn to them again.
+Thus it seemed logical to turn to them again.

 For a while, Prigozhin’s stock was high, because he was able to supply capable, experienced soldiers who could help fill the gap.
 When it became harder to recruit veterans – not least because the army was also trying to poach them – Prigozhin the ex-con would recruit perhaps 30,000-40,000 prisoners from the labour camp system.
-These men were badly disciplined and trained, but that didn’t matter as they could be used as disposable troops to wear the Ukrainians down, force them to reveal their positions, and shield more effective units.
+These men were badly disciplined and trained, but that didn’t matter, as they could be used as disposable troops to wear the Ukrainians down, force them to reveal their positions, and shield more effective units.

 Prigozhin’s mistake was to confuse short-term utility with long-term value.
 Had the Kremlin opted to discard him, they could almost certainly have found some suitable ambitious and ruthless Prigozhin-a-like to fulfil the same role, even within the same structures.
 Prigozhin’s value depended on his utility, one that would decline as Putin did reluctantly authorise a partial mobilisation, which generated 300,000 fresh troops, not who he was.
 Prigozhin was not a friend or crony of Putin’s, not someone who was indispensable or irreplaceable.
 However, he took his temporary elevation for granted and began using it to prosecute his personal feuds, not least with Beglov and Shoigu.